LeSpocky/ptxdist/doc/ref_make_variables.rst

   Git URLs must either start with 'git://' or end with '.git'.
 They have a mandatory ``tag=<tagname>`` option.

-  Svn URLs must start with 'svn://'.
+  SVN URLs must start with 'svn://'.
 They have a mandatory ``rev=r<number>`` option.

+  SVN custom tunnel schemes (e.g. 'svn+ssh') are supported as well.
+There is a special treatment for 'svn+https'.
+In this case the URL is fixed and 'svn+' is removed from URL.
+This is useful to work around firewalls that block 'svn' ports.

 ``<PKG>_SOURCE``
   The location of the downloaded source archive.
 There should be no reason